The Six Triple Eight: Release

 In February 2024, The Six Triple Eight was reported to be part of Netflix's 2024 release calendar, with a specific date yet to be announced.
 In August 2024, Netflix announced that the film, now titled The Six Triple Eight, would be released in a limited theatrical release on December 6, 2024, with a streaming release two weeks later on December 20 on Netflix.

 The Six Triple Eight amassed 52.4 million views over its first four weeks on Netflix becoming Tyler Perry's most-watched film on the service to date.
 The historical drama has also boosted viewership for Perry’s four other Netflix films, Mea Culpa, A Jazzman's Blues, A Madea Homecoming, and A Fall from Grace by more than 45% since The Six Triple Eight began streaming on Dec.
 20. Plus, the film reached the Top 10 in more than 85 countries, the most of any film he’s made for the streamer.

 Reception

 Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 51 out of 100, based on 14 critics, indicating "mixed or average" reviews.

 Film critic Peter Debruge from Variety gave it a positive review, writing: "The Six Triple Eight gives Perry his best and most substantial feature to date (only 2010's ensemble melodrama For Colored Girls comes close)...
 The film boasts a large enough cast to launch a dozen or so careers, and yet, one performance stands head and shoulders above the others: That would be Washington's forceful turn as Adams, who holds her own against arrogant white officers."
 Frank Scheck from The Hollywood Reporter also gave it a positive review, praising Obsidian and Washington's performances.
 Jesse Hassenger from The Guardian gave it 2/5 stars, writing: "Kerry Washington hams it up in the writer-director's stodgy ode to a battalion of women in the second world war who deserve far better".

+Alison Willmore of New York gave the film a negative review, writing that, in attempting to give the 6888th “their belated due onscreen,” it becomes “more about what they endured than about what they accomplished.”
+Willmore described the film as a “clunky excuse for a war movie” and criticised its heavy-handed treatment of the battalion's experiences.